selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 **Warm**, put sunshine, get sunshine, emotions are contagious

 **Calm**, slow to anger, quick to calm

+**Discard comparison**, do what is in your control, do what you can do to make your current life one bit better, instead comparing yourself to others and your possible ideal self

 **The poorest way is arguing**, pick your battles, kindly assert yourself, defuse figthters by refusing to fight
 ## Life is grey